FGS Awards Categories

 Nominations for awards may be submitted at any time during the year by individuals or organizations.
 Some awards are announced in the FGS FORUM.
 Some are announced during the annual FGS Conference.

-Click here to search the FGS Award Recipients database which includes recipients from 1981 through 2011.
-This database is an ongoing project.
+Click here to search the FGS Award Recipients database which includes recipients from 1981 through 2015.

 - Certificate of Appreciation.
 A certificate presented to an individual or organization expressing thanks for work performed for FGS in an outstanding manner.
 Several can be given each year.
 (Established July 1983.)